What is Paget’s disease of bone?

 Sometimes other doctors may be needed, such as orthopaedists; neurologists; and ear, nose, and throat specialists.
 Your doctor will help you find the specialists you need.

-Paget’s disease does not always run in families; however, research suggests that a close relative of someone with Paget’s disease is seven times more likely to develop the disease than someone without an affected relative.
-Finding and treating Paget’s disease early is important, so some doctors recommend that children and siblings of a person with Paget’s disease be tested for the disease every 2 to 3 years after the age of 40.
+Paget’s disease does not always run in families; however, research suggests that a close relative of someone with Paget’s disease is more likely to develop the disease than someone without an affected relative.
+Finding and treating Paget’s disease early is important, so a doctor may recommend that children and siblings of a person with Paget’s disease be tested for the disease.

 There are many good sources of information about Paget’s disease.
 These include: